m3g/ComplexMixtures.jl/docs/src/options.md

 calculations in parallel.
 Default 0.1 s.

 `GC`: Bool, force garbage collection in parallel runs, to avoid memory overflow.
-Default: `true`.
+Default: `false`.
 That this might be required is probably a result of something that can vastly improved in memory management.
 This slows down parallel runs significantly.